 Drawing on his experience as a former Georgia State Senator, the 48th United States Attorney for the Southern District of Georgia and a Field Artillery Officer in the United States Army, Ed Tarver brings a deep understanding of complex organizations, an enterprising approach to problem solving and, most significantly, a broad and diverse understanding of trial law.

-Prior to joining as a partner in Enoch Tarver and serving as the United States Attorney and State Senator Ed was a partner with the Hull Barrett law firm.
+Prior to joining as a partner in Enoch Tarver and serving as the United States Attorney and State Senator, Ed was a partner with the Hull Barrett law firm.
 His broad experience has allowed him to develop unparalleled expertise in the areas of litigation, personal injury, government relations, civil rights and compliance.

-In the past, Ed has served as Chairman of the Augusta Metro Chamber of Commerce, President and Chairman of the Board of Trustees of the Leadership Georgia Foundation, Chairman of the Leadership Augusta Board, President of the Academy of Richmond County Boosters Club, Chairman of the St. Johns’ Towers Advisory Board, President of the Augusta Technical College Board of Directors, President of the East Georgia Easter Seals Society, and as a member of the Board of Trustees of the Episcopal Day School in Augusta.
+Ed’s prior community service includes serving as Chairman of the Augusta Metro Chamber of Commerce, President and Chairman of the Board of Trustees of the Leadership Georgia Foundation, Chairman of the Leadership Augusta Board, President of the Academy of Richmond County Boosters Club, Chairman of the St. Johns’ Towers Advisory Board, President of the Augusta Technical College Board of Directors, President of the East Georgia Easter Seals Society, and as a member of the Board of Trustees of the Episcopal Day School in Augusta.
 He was also the chairman of the Coastal Georgia Combined Federal Campaign in 2012.

 Ed is married to Dr. Carol Thompson Tarver and both have two children.
 Edward Tarver, Jr. and Beverly Elizabeth Tarver, both attorneys, Riley Armant, a junior attending Clark Atlanta University and Ryan Armant, a sophomore attending Howard University.